GULibrarySandbox/ten-repo/content/10-publish.md

 ---
-title: Step 10 - Publish with Persistent Identifers
+title: Step 10 - Publish with Persistent Identifiers
 nav: Publish
 ---

-### Digital Object Identifiers (DOI) and Persistent Identifiers (PiD)

 {% include figure.html img="2022-11-29_14-50-46.jpg" alt="Image representing identification" caption="Use persistant identifiers to make your research discoverable" width="75%" %}

-At the end of your project, make your research data findable, accessible and re-useable using a Persistant Identifier (PiD) such as a DOI.
+At the end of your project, make your research data [findable, accessible, interoperable and re-useable (F.A.I.R)](https://ardc.edu.au/resource/fair-data/) using a Persistant Identifier (PiD) such as a Digital Object Identifier (DOI).

-##### Identifiers vs Persistant Identifiers
+### Identifiers vs Persistant Identifiers

-###### Identifiers
+#### Identifiers

 Examples: Serial numbers, URLs.

+Add image

 An identifier is any label used to name an item uniquely (whether digital or physical).
 URLs are an example of an identifier.
 So are serial numbers and personal names

-Management NOT guaranteed:
+Management is NOT guaranteed:

 * links disappear
 * websites shut down
 * product support ends

-###### Persistant Identifiers
+#### Persistant Identifiers
 Examples: [ORCID](https://orcid.org/), [Digital Object Identifier](https://www.doi.org/)

-Management guaranteed:
+Management is guaranteed:

-* links kept up to date over a defined time period.
+* links are kept up to date over a defined time period
 * links will find the object, even when websites change over time.

-###### A Digital Object Identifier (DOI) is a unique alphanumeric string that is:
+#### A Digital Object Identifier (DOI) is a unique alphanumeric string that:

-* assigned by either a publisher, organisation or agency
+* is assigned by either a publisher, organisation or agency
-* identifiing content
+* identifies content
-* providing a **persistent** link to its location or record on the internet
+* provides a **persistent** link to its location or record on the internet and links to other related research output
-* facilitate citation and citation metrics
+* facilitates citation and citation metrics

 A DOI might look something like this: [http://dx.doi.org/10.4225/01/4F8E15A1B4D89](http://dx.doi.org/10.4225/01/4F8E15A1B4D89)